PaulBonnette/lsm/README.md

-## LSM - Laravel Server Manager - Status=Started
+## LSM - Laravel Server Manager

 This project has just begun.
 Don't bother looking - yet.
+It is a set of "php artison" console commands.

 ## Goal